RDM3DC/Adaptive-Resistance-Principle-ARP-/energy.md

 4Abstract

 We present a theoretical framework and simulation for a self-optimizing vacuum-interaction system that converts Casimir force modulation into harvested work.
-This mechanism dynamically adjusts its reinforcement () and conductance () based on real-time efficiency feedback from the McKenna Ratio (MR).
+This mechanism dynamically adjusts its reinforcement () and conductance () based on real-time efficiency feedback from the Dynamic Efficiency Ratio (MR).
 By introducing adaptive memory, interference-driven boundary oscillations, and resonance-tuned feedback control, the system creates a closed-loop energy harvesting mechanism from structured quantum vacuum fluctuations.

 Introduction
 The Casimir effect demonstrates that quantum vacuum fluctuations exert measurable forces between uncharged conductive surfaces.
 Traditionally considered a static phenomenon, this paper explores a dynamic, adaptive system that modulates Casimir force through time-crystal-induced oscillations and resistance evolution based on the Adaptive Resistance Principle (ARP).

-We introduce the concept of the McKenna Ratio (MR), which quantifies the efficiency of energy conversion from vacuum fluctuation interactions.
+We introduce the concept of the Dynamic Efficiency Ratio (MR), which quantifies the efficiency of energy conversion from vacuum fluctuation interactions.
 The system monitors MR in real-time and adjusts and accordingly, effectively "surfing" the vacuum landscape to maximize energy extraction.

 System Architecture
 2.1 Casimir Vacuum Engine